Art, Design, and Aerospace

 A successful approach to building skills and confidence outside of the everyday classroom experience is to form student-teacher teams to work towards a concrete goal or challenge.
-Innovate Our World takes typical competitions one step beyond the usual through our cutting edge Challenges.
-Where else can you design a payload for a real planned mission to the Moon?
-How about creating original content for your own mobile application using augmented reality technology?
-IOW Challenges bring together math and science whizzes with artists, designers, and writers to create something beyond a single group’s ability – while teaching students how to work together as a project team and think both systematically and innovatively.
-Any high school team with an educator leader can apply.
-See the Challenge descriptions below for more information.
+Innovate Our World takes typical competitions one step beyond the usual through our cutting edge Art, Design, and Aerospace Challenges.
+Challenges bring together math and science whizzes with artists, designers, and writers to create something beyond a single group's ability – while teaching students how to work together as a project team and think both systematically and innovatively.
+Any high school or middle school team with an educator/parent leader can apply.
+See the Challenge description below for more information.

 Moon Mission Challenge

 The Moon Mission Challenge (MMC) has high school and middle school student teams working with Google Lunar X Prize (GLXP) competitors Astrobotic Technology, Penn State Lunar Lion, or Team Synergy Moon to design a payload based one of their lunar robotic rover missions.
 Starting in January 2015, teams learn about the Moon, what it takes to operate on its surface, fundamentals of payload engineering, and use that knowledge to create a payload concept which they will present at a capstone event